OpenAADL/Crazyflie/README.md

 `diagrams`: graphical representation of the models, used by OSATE `library`: reusable AADL models
 `models`: Core AADL models of the Crazyflie UAV

+## Use with OSATE

+### Import

+Simply import the GitHub project directly from OSATE

+File -> Import -> Git -> Projects from Git

+then, indicate the project URI

+### Available analysis

+From OSATE, the following capabilities are available
+- text editing
+- graphical model browsing/editing
+- flow latency analysis
+- fault analysis, including fault tree analysis